-4. Important: Anytime the heatsink is removed (even if it is to replace another module), apply new thermal grease as described in the following section.
+4. Important: Anytime the heatsink is removed (even if it is to replace another module), check the thermal grease as described in the following section.

-Applying Thermal Grease
+Checking the Thermal Grease

-Warning: Whenever the heatsink is separated from the logic board (even if you are installing the same heatsink or board), the thermal grease must be completely removed and replaced.
+Warning: Whenever the heatsink is separated from the logic board (even if you are installing the same heatsink or board), the thermal grease must be checked and possibly replaced.
 Failure to do so can cause the computer to overheat and be damaged.